Alexander Keiller (archaeologist): Career

 In 1913, Keiller funded the establishment of Sizaire-Berwick, an Anglo-French manufacturer of luxury cars.

 After the outbreak of the First World War, he joined the Royal Naval Volunteer Reserve as a temporary lieutenant, moving to the Royal Naval Air Service in December 1914.
 In 1915 he was invalided out of the service, but in 1918 he joined air intelligence, where he remained until the end of the war.

 Keiller began to pursue an interest in archaeology.
 In 1922 he and O. G. S. Crawford undertook an aerial survey of archaeological sites in south western England.
 This led to their publication of Wessex from the Air in 1928, which Lynda Murray notes was "the first book of aerial archaeology to be published in the UK".

 Using his wealth, Keiller decided to buy nearby Windmill Hill and then undertake excavations there.
-His work proved that the site was a causewayed enclosure, and it became the monument type-site for decades afterward.
+Excavations began with the co-directorship of Harold St George Gray, and with William Young suggested by Gray as foreman.
+Keiller's work proved that the site was a causewayed enclosure, and it became the monument type-site for decades afterward.
 He succeeded in getting Tomnaverie stone circle in Aberdeenshire into state guardianship.
 In 1934, he began a two-year excavation of the West Kennet Avenue, which leads south east from the Avebury stone circle.
 As he discovered buried stones, he had them re-erected, and marked the vacant stone-holes with pillars.

-Stuart Piggott notes that Keiller "adopted a policy of imaginative but judicious conservation and restoration of the Avebury monuments, and systematically purchased land to preserve these and their surroundings".
+Stuart Piggott, who was part of Keiller's 'staff' during excavations at West Kennet Avenue and Avebury, notes that Keiller "adopted a policy of imaginative but judicious conservation and restoration of the Avebury monuments, and systematically purchased land to preserve these and their surroundings".

 Keiller's first major excavation at Avebury was in 1937, the first of three seasons over the ensuing years.
 Each concentrated on a quadrant of the circle, clearing undergrowth, restoring and conserving the site.
 Buried stones, some up to a metre below ground, were uncovered and replaced in their original stone-holes.
 As with the avenue, he placed concrete pylons to denote missing stones.
-That same year, he founded the Morven Institute of Archaeological Research.
+In 1937, he founded the Morven Institute of Archaeological Research as a business entity to manage the accounts of the work, and to publish reports.

-In 1938 he discovered the famous barber surgeon of Avebury skeleton in the south west quadrant.
+In 1938, Denis Grant King arrived at Avebury and persuaded Keiller to employ him at first on a temporary, then permanent basis.
+Keiller's team discovered the famous barber surgeon of Avebury skeleton in the south west quadrant.
 Keiller opened his museum that year, to display finds from the Windmill Hill, West Kennet, and Avebury excavations.

 Keiller leased and restored Avebury Manor & Garden, now a National Trust property consisting of an early 16th-century manor house and its surrounding garden.

 The Second World War ended excavations at Avebury.
 Keiller joined the special constabulary at Marlborough and as his duties left little time for archaeology, he had the museum mothballed.